linebender/glazier/README.md

 * Input Method Editor.
 On macOS, correct handling of dead keys is through the IME, and an application built on Glazier is expected to handle IME.

-* Mouse and pointer events.
+* Mouse and pointer (touch and pen) events.
 Mouse events are currently supported, pointers are a hoped-for feature.

+* Cursors (mouse pointer indicator on the screen), including custom images.

-* Providing DPI information to the application.
+* Providing DPI scaling information to the application.

 * Clipboard.